nikolaydubina/twitter-remover/README.md

 ### Remove Grok Imagine

 > [!CAUTION]
-> You still need to remove your eniter Grok / xAI account to (hopefully) remove Imagine that you made.
+> You still need to remove your enitre Grok / xAI account to (hopefully) remove Imagine that you made.

 > [!CAUTION]
 > More, given that Grok, xAI, "Restore Purchases" does not work and there are No Refunds, you will loose your subscription payments (up to 300 USD / month).